dbt-labs/docs.getdbt.com/website/docs/quickstarts/bigquery-qs.md

 4. Click **Upload a Service Account JSON File** in settings.
 5. Select the JSON file you downloaded in [Generate BigQuery credentials](#generate-bigquery-credentials) and dbt Cloud will fill in all the necessary fields.
 6. Click **Test Connection**.
 This verifies that dbt Cloud can access your BigQuery account.
-7. Click **Next** if the test succeeded.
+7. Click **Next** if the test succeeds.
 If it fails, you might need to go back and regenerate your BigQuery credentials.

 ## Set up a dbt Cloud managed repository